ecpavlicek/BD-WD-Spectral-Analysis/README.md

 This research was conducted as part of the VICO–CASSUM Summer Program and supported by the University of Chicago Metcalf Summer Experience Grant.

 ### Contact Information
-For further information or if you have any questions, please reach out:
+For further information or if you have any questions, please reach out: ecpavlicek@uchicago.edu
-  Emma Pavlicek
-  University of Chicago
-  Email: ecpavlicek@uchicago.edu

 ### Note on Scope
 This research was conducted over a 7-month period.
 While the methods used are robust, they represent a specific stage of analysis and may be subject to further refinement or more in-depth exploration in future work.